 Porter's troops are unlikely to have traveled so far from the bridge.
 They probably proceeded at a fast trot (8 miles per hour).
 Mudd tells us the march was "fairly rapid."
 It would have taken them about twenty minutes to go two and a half miles.

-Mudd also tells us trooper Durkee, one of Porter's rear guards, was dismounted during the initial engagement at the bridge, but made it back to Porter's lines before the second Union attack.
-A man moving on foot, through heavy woods and brush to avoid the roads, would have needed nearly an hour to cover two and a half miles.
+Mudd also tells us trooper Durkee, one of Porter's rear guards, was unhorsed during the initial engagement at the bridge, but made it back on foot to Porter's lines before the second Union attack.
+A man hiking through heavy woods and brush to avoid the roads, would have needed nearly an hour to cover two and a half miles.
 That timing is inconsistent with Mudd's accounts.

 Captain Rowell, part of the first Union charge into the ambush, estimated the distance from the bridge across the bottomland to the wooded hills at ¼ mile.
 That estimate conforms closely to distances we see on the Plat maps (see ilink above).
 If we recalibrate Mudd's estimates, taking one of his miles to be about a quarter mile, we would place the first ambush about 2/3 miles from the bridge, a distance covered in about five minutes at a trot, and in less than two minutes at a gallop.

 Those times are consistent with Mudd's action description, and it would have taken Durkee about 15 minutes to get from the bridge to the recalibrated ambush site on foot.

 Local historian Jack Brumback has researched the battle, and although his work is out of print, it can be found in the Hannibal Library, and other places.
 Here's what he tells us about the battle.